smallmuou/ios-icon-generator/README.md

     dstpath - The destination path where the icons generate to.

     This script is depend on ImageMagick.
-So you must install ImageMagick first You can use 'sudo brew install ImageMagick' to install it
+So you must install ImageMagick first You can use 'brew install ImageMagick' to install it

 AUTHOR:
-    Pawpaw<lvyexuwenfa100@126.com>
+    smallmuou<smallmuou@163.com>

 LICENSE:
     This script follow MIT license.